Mount Polley mine

-The Mount Polley mine is a Canadian gold and copper mine located in British Columbia near the towns of Williams Lake, and Likely.
-It consists of two open-pit sites with an underground mining component and is owned and operated by the Mount Polley Mining Corporation, a wholly owned subsidiary of Imperial Metals Corporation.
+Mount Polley mine is a Canadian gold and copper mine located in British Columbia near the towns of Williams Lake and Likely.
+It consists of two open-pit sites with an underground mining component and is owned and operated by the Mount Polley Mining Corporation, a wholly owned subsidiary of Imperial Metals.
 In 2013, the mine produced an output of 38,501,165 lb of copper, 45,823 ounces of gold, and 123,999 of silver.
 The mill commenced operations in 1997 and was closed and placed on care and maintenance in 2019.
 The company owns 20,113 ha of property near Quesnel Lake and Polley Lake where it has mining leases and operations on 2,007 ha and mineral claims on 18,106 ha.
 Mineral concentrate is delivered by truck to the Port of Vancouver.

 As of January 2020, Mount Polley's Proven and Probable Reserves were 53.8 million tonnes of ore grading 0.34% copper, 0.30 grams per tonne gold and 0.9 grams per tonne silver, equating to 400 million pounds of copper, 517,000 troy ounces of gold and 1.55 million troy ounces of silver.

-Mount Polley Mining Company is targeting a September 2021 reopening to meet global demand for copper and gold.
-Mount Polley Mining Company estimates that the reopening of the mine will create 300 local jobs.
-Mount Polley is planning to reopen in the Spring of 2022 to meet the global demand of copper and gold.
-The Mount Polley Mining Corporation estimates that the reopening of the mine will add 300 local jobs.
+Mount Polley Mining Company reopened the mine in July 2022.
+Mount Polley Mining Company estimates that the reopening of the mine created 300 local jobs.

 Mining operations

-When operating, the Mount Polley mine moves 80,000-90,000 tonnes of material per day from the mine.
-This consists of 20,000 tonnes of ore.
+When operating, the Mount Polley mine moves 80,000–90,000 tonnes of material per day from the mine.
+This contains 20,000 tonnes of ore.

 Mount Polley does not require high-skilled labour for operations and hires and trains from the local communities of Big Lake, Horsefly and as far away as Quesnel and Williams Lake.
 Most workers come from communities near the mine.